gugazimmermann/dragonspage/article.md

 ### Using the API Endpoint

-Remember the file `./interfaces/dragon.ts`?
-Now this file can be used as a base to create the dragon's data json files.
+Remember `./interfaces/dragon.ts`?
+Now, this file can be used as a base to create the dragon's data JSON files.
 Create the folder `./data` and inside:

 dragon1.json
 ```